yannyyss/lab-angular-ironcontacts/README.md

 Unfortunately, our contacts list isn't really production ready.
 It doesn't have much styling yet.

 Remember the rules when styling.
-You can add a global stylesheet in your `index.html`, and apply component specific styles in the `.component.css` file.
+You can add a global stylesheet in your `index.html`, and apply component specific styles in the `.component.css` files.